Dosage Form: capsule

-Onset of pseudomembranous colitis symptoms may occur during or after antibiotic treatment. (see WARNINGS).
+Onset of pseudomembranous colitis symptoms may occur during or after antibiotic treatment (See WARNING).
 Nausea and vomiting have been reported rarely.
 As with some penicillins and some other cephalosporins, transient hepatitis and cholestatic jaundice have been reported rarely.

 Other effects considered related to therapy included eosinophilia (1 in 50 patients), genital pruritus, moniliasis or vaginitis (about 1 in 50 patients), and, rarely, thrombocytopenia or reversible interstitial nephritis.

 CNS–Rarely, reversible hyperactivity, agitation, nervousness, insomnia, confusion, hypertonia, dizziness, hallucinations, and somnolence have been reported.

 Transitory abnormalities in clinical laboratory test results have been reported.
 Although they were of uncertain etiology, they are listed below to serve as alerting information for the physician.

 Hepatic–Slight elevations of AST, ALT, or alkaline phosphatase values (1 in 40).

 Hematopoietic–As has also been reported with other β-lactam antibiotics, transient lymphocytosis, leukopenia, and, rarely, hemolytic anemia, aplastic anemia, agranulocytosis, and reversible neutropenia of possible clinical significance.

 There have been rare reports of increased prothrombin time with or without clinical bleeding in patients receiving cefaclor and warfarin concomitantly.